wouter-swierstra/SoftwareProject/01-slides.md

 * Don't add stories during the sprint.

-* Don't solve problems during the scrum.
+* Don't solve problems during the standup.

 * Lots of deadlines means lots of chances to write bad code to meet a deadline, introducing *technical debt*.